openvinotoolkit/model_server/src/example/SampleCpuExtension/README.md

 ## Sample CPU Extension (custom ReLU)

-User can implement CPU layer which is unsupported by OpenVINO™, load the missing layer with the extension using `InferenceEngine` and run inference successfully.
+Any CPU layer, unsupported by OpenVINO, can be implemented as a shared library.
+While loaded in OVMS as a cpu extension, it can help in executing the model.
 Example in OpenVINO™ repository: [hello_reshape_ssd](https://github.com/openvinotoolkit/openvino/tree/master/inference-engine/samples/hello_reshape_ssd).

-Such extension - with some modifications - can be used in OpenVINO™ Model Server as well.
-This directory contains the same example but adjusted to work with Model Server.
+With some modifications the library can be used in OpenVINO™ Model Server as well.
+This directory contains the same example but adjusted to generate a shared cpu extension library.

 Compile the library by running `make cpu_extension BASE_OS=ubuntu` in root directory of this repository.